Daltron/NotificationBanner/README.md

 - Presenting from top or bottom support ✅
 - Haptic feeback support ✅
 - Built in banner queue ✅
+- Allow to display several banners simultaneously, configurable in banners queue

 ## Requirements